 Additional Gap Coverage

 Clear Spring Health Premier Rx does not offer additional assistance in the coverage gap.
-If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Louisiana Medicaid office.
+If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Louisiana Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.